BGR-EGHA/LSAT-Documentation/source/ANALYSIS/ModelManagment/ModelBuilder.rst

 .. warning::
     The expressions will be executed using
     `eval() <https://docs.python.org/3.7/library/functions.html#eval>`_.
 While this is a powerful tool it can also break LSAT.
+Layer names must be legal python variable names.

 Input and Output
 ^^^^^^^^^^^^^^^^